Master in Management

-- A completed application form and fee online at the GSM website.
+- A completed online application form and $50 fee

 Note: Temporary non-degree applicants (admission is valid for one term only) must submit all of the above, except the GMAT or GRE scores.
 Temporary non-degree status is not available to international students.
 International applicants must apply for regular degree admission status.

 Holthusen Hall, Third Floor